 Add the quantity of water instructed by the Level I or Level II PCC Technician.
-Normally, 1 gallon (5 liters) of water per cubic meter (cubic yard) of concrete will raise the slump 1 in.
-(25 mm).
-The addition rate for increasing slump will normally increase air content 0.5 to 1 percent.
+Normally, 1 gallon of water per cubic yard of concrete will raise the slump 1 in.
+Also note that this addition rate for increasing slump will normally increase air content 0.5 to 1 percent.
 This is a result of more water available, which improves the effectiveness of the air-entraining admixture.